What is Cash Flow?

 - Dividend Payments – CF can be used to fund dividend payments to investors

 - Capital Expenditures – CF can also be used to fund reinvestment and growth in the business

 Cash Flow vs Income

 Investors and business operators care deeply about CF because it’s the lifeblood of a company.
 You may be wondering, “How is CF different from what’s reported on a company’s income statement?”
 Income and profit are based on accrual accounting principles, which smooths-out expenditures and matches revenues to the timing of when products/services are delivered.
-Due to revenue recognition policies and the matching principle, a company’s net income or net earning can actually be materially different from its Cash Flow.
+Due to revenue recognition policies and the matching principle, a company’s net income, or net earnings, can actually be materially different from its Cash Flow.

-Companies pay close attention to their cash flow and seek to manage it as carefully as possible.
+Companies pay close attention to their CF and seek to manage it as carefully as possible.
 Professionals working in the finance, accounting, and financial planning & analysis (FP&A) functions at a company spend significant time evaluating the flow of funds in the business and identifying potential problems.

 Learn more from Harvard about the difference between Cash Flow and Net Income here.